ReemaSaf/2022-GP1-20/README.md

  - Click on the run tab , then choose "Start Debugging"
  - The application will start running in a few moments, just wait..
  - Accept the request to access you location to use the App!

+ ## Admin Websit
+<h3> TheAdministrator Websit is in new branch in the repostry, Also, I added it in new repostry, the link:https://github.com/ReemaSaf/Admin_Website.git </h3>